YousseFathalla/jules-action/README.md

 ## 🔐 Security

-> **⚠️ Important:** Issue-triggered workflows can be exploited.
-Always restrict who can trigger Jules.
+**⚠️ Important:** Issue-triggered workflows can be exploited by untrusted users opening issues.
+Always restrict who can trigger Jules for sources like GitHub issues.

 **Use allowlists:**